haoict/tiktok-god/README.md

 ## Features
 - Remove Ads
 - Enable download for all videos
-- More features comming soon... (download without watermark, change country)
+- Ddownload without watermark
+- Change region
 - Support iOS 10 (not tested) - 11 (tested) - 12 (tested) - 13 (tested)
-- Support latest TikTok version (If it doesn't work, you should update the app to latest version)
+- Support latest TikTok version (If it doesn't work, you should update the app to latest version >= 15.9.0)

 ## Cydia Repo